8/16

 • Ignoring fatigue and soreness

-Long-term health is not about intensity.
-It's about consistency you can recover from.
+Long-term progress depends on consistency you can recover from.

 What Is Burnout in Movement?